SanMajur/odin-recipes/README.md

 ## Description

 - Odin-recipes is a basic recipe website built using plain HTML.
-- It uses different sematic HTML tags for learning purposes
+- It uses different sematic HTML tags for different purposes to build already made recipes